opentelekomcloud-docs/tag-management-service/umn/source/getting_started/adding_tags_to_cloud_resources.rst

    .. note::

       -  You are advised to use the predefined tag function.
-To tag a cloud resource, you can select a created predefined tag from the drop-down list, without entering a key and value for the tag.
+To tag a cloud resource, you can select a created predefined tag from the drop-down list.
 This reduces the errors and improves the efficiency.
       -  It is strongly recommended that you do not place confidential or sensitive information (such as your customer's name, email address, or mobile number) in the tag field.

 Constraints